 The Mapping Switch Time field is present when the TID-To-Link Mapping element is transmitted by an AP affiliated with an AP MLD in a Beacon or Probe Response frame and the indicated TID-to-link mapping is not yet established; otherwise it is not present.
 The absence of Mapping Switch Time field in the TID-To-Link Mapping element in a Beacon or Probe Response frame transmitted by an AP affiliated with an AP MLD indicates that the indicated TID-to-link mapping is already established.
 The 2 octet Mapping Switch Time field has units of TUs and is set to the time at which the new mapping is established using as a time base the value of the TSF corresponding to the BSS identified by the BSSID of the frame containing the TID-To-Link Mapping element: i.e., bits 10 to 25 of the TSF.

 The Expected Duration field indicates the duration for which the proposed TID-to-link mapping is expected to be effective in units of TUs when the Mapping Switch Time field is present, and the remaining duration for which the proposed TID-to-link mapping is expected to be effective in units of TUs when the Mapping Switch Time field is not present.
 The Expected Duration field is present if the TID-To-Link Mapping element is carried in a Beacon or a Probe Response frame transmitted by an AP affiliated with an AP MLD, and is not present otherwise.

+(#16210) The format of the Mapping Switch Time Offset Info field is defined In Figure 9-1002apa (Mapping Switch Time Offset Info field format).